dshack/pagerduty_tools/README.md

 * The rotation-report.rb script works well for weekly rotations with no exceptions set.
 It might work well for daily rotations (comparing to the same day one week ago), but hasn't been tested for that; and it fails completely if any of the weeks compared have an exception set.
+If you set an exception, you can work around this limitation using the `--start-time` and `--end-time` options to explicitly set the report date range.
 * Login and other errors from PagerDuty's site are not parsed or reported.

 # oncall.rb #